HQL Reference

 $ cat data.tsv | ht shell --batch -e 'load data infile "-" into table foo;'

-If the data file name starts with the location specifier dfs:// then the file is read from the DFS over the DfsBroker.
-If it begins with the specifier file:// then it is read from the local FS (this is the default in the absence of a location specifier).
+If the data file name starts with the location specifier fs:// then the file is read from the brokered filesystem over the FsBroker.
+If it begins with the specifier file:// then it is read from the local filesystem (this is the default in the absence of a location specifier).

 Compression